7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 Denials +

-A retroactive prior authorization denial occurs when a payer denies a claim for a session already delivered, on the grounds that the authorization expired before the session date, was never obtained for that specific service type, or had its approved session count exhausted.
-These are the most costly denial type in prior authorization behavioral health because the session has already been delivered and the revenue cannot be recovered without a successful appeal.
+A retroactive denial is exactly what it sounds like: a payer denies a claim for a session that was already delivered.
+Either the authorization expired before the session date, was never obtained for that service type, or the approved session count ran out.
+The session happened.
+The care was delivered.
+The revenue is now at risk.

-Retroactive denials are almost always preventable.
-They occur when the tracking system fails to surface an expiration or depletion before sessions are scheduled against an invalid authorization.
-Automated tracking that fires expiration alerts 14 days in advance and decrements session counts in real time eliminates the gap that creates retroactive exposure.
+They’re almost always preventable.
+They happen when the tracking system fails to catch an expiration or depletion before sessions are scheduled against an invalid auth.
+Automated tracking that fires expiration alerts 14 days out and decrements session counts in real time closes the gap entirely.

 ?